asminpaudel141/java-100program/README.md

 # 120.Write a Java program to implement polymorphism
 # 121.Write a Java program to implement polymorphism
 # 122.Write a Java program to implement polymorphism
+# 123.Write a Java program to implement polymorphism